evadi/blabr/README.md

 # blabr

-Reval information about fields in the DOM, and chose to display that information either on the page itself, or to the console.
+Reveal information about fields in the DOM, and chose to display that information either on the page itself, or to the console.

 ## Hidden Fields
 Display all hidden fields on the page and key information, such as;
-1. Name / Id
+- Name / Id
-2. Value
+- Value
-3. Tooltip showing the element HTML
+- Tooltip showing the element HTML

 ## Max Length Validation
 Display all inputs of type 'Text' and TextAreas, highlighting those inputs that